Mattel (NASDAQ:MAT) Issues FY 2022 Earnings Guidance

+Mattel (NASDAQ:MAT) last posted its quarterly earnings data on Tuesday, February 8th.
+The company reported $0.53 EPS for the quarter, beating the consensus estimate of $0.30 by $0.23.
+Mattel had a net margin of 15.55% and a return on equity of 57.56%.
+During the same period in the previous year, the company posted $0.40 EPS.
+Equities research analysts expect that Mattel will post 1.12 earnings per share for the current fiscal year.

-An institutional investor recently raised its position in Mattel stock.
-Morgan Stanley boosted its holdings in Mattel, Inc. (NASDAQ:MAT) by 40.0% in the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 1,246,026 shares of the company’s stock after purchasing an additional 355,724 shares during the quarter.
-Morgan Stanley owned about 0.36% of Mattel worth $25,045,000 as of its most recent SEC filing.
+A hedge fund recently raised its stake in Mattel stock.
+Morgan Stanley lifted its position in shares of Mattel, Inc. (NASDAQ:MAT) by 40.0% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 1,246,026 shares of the company’s stock after purchasing an additional 355,724 shares during the period.
+Morgan Stanley owned 0.36% of Mattel worth $25,045,000 at the end of the most recent quarter.
 Institutional investors and hedge funds own 99.07% of the company’s stock.

 Mattel, Inc is a global children’s entertainment company that specializes in the design and production of toys and consumer products.
 The company engages consumers through its portfolio of iconic franchises, including Barbie, Hot Wheels, American Girl, Fisher-Price, Thomas & Friends, UNO and MEGA.
 It operates through the following segments: North America, International and American Girl.